 3) Rich people are committed to being rich.
 Poor people want to be rich.

 People have a lot of negative wealth files floating around in their subconscious mind that tell them there’s something wrong with being rich.

 - “What if I make it and lose it?
 Then I’ll be labeled a failure.”

-- “I’ll never know if people like me for myself or for my money.”
+- “I’ll never know if people like me for myself or for my money and success.”

 - “It’s too much work.”

 - “I’ll be at the highest tax bracket and have to give half to the government.”